Access and privileges

 Who can access Stanford Libraries?

-In order to visit the library, you must:
+To visit the library, you must:

 - Complete the COVID-19 Hygiene Best Practices, EHS-2470-WEB in STARS.

 - Complete the Stanford Health Check Tool to self-report your health status.
 You may be asked to display your Health Check Tool status.
+Courtesy (Spouse) ID card and Retiree ID card holders must complete the Stanford Visitor: Daily COVID-19 Health Attestation Form in lieu of the Health Check Tool.

 - Do not come to the library if you are sick or feel unwell.

-- Do not come to the library if you are under self-isolation orders by the university or a medical professional.
+- Do not come to the library if you are under self-isolation orders by the University or a medical professional.

 Library access is temporarily suspended for the following groups: